- Non-Research Specialties

 My personal research has given me skills in tracking migratory people, both between and within countries, and has exposed me to a wide range of record sets and types of research.
 Some of the record sets I especially enjoy using are school records, historical newspapers, court records, tax records, account books, notarial records, maps, and cemetery records, as well as using DNA test results as a complement to traditional research methods.

-Boston area; Massachusetts; New England; England; Scotland; Dutch New York; Midwestern US
+Boston area; Massachusetts; New England; England; Scotland

 - Bachelor of Arts, Oberlin College (Anthropology)